JonDum/AS3-Global-Object/README.md

 ### Initializing Global Object

-package  {
 import flash.display.*;
 import com.inruntime.utils.*;

 public class Test extends Sprite
 {
 	// initialize the global object
-		// you have to repeat this step in every class that will use the global private var global:Global = Global.getInstance();
+	// you have to repeat this step in every class that will use the global

+	private var global:Global = Global.getInstance();
 	public function Test(){
 		 // your application code here
-		}
 	}
 }